-In 2018 and beyond, travel to and from volunteer activities will not be counted toward volunteer service or continuing education hours requirements.
-If you have logged travel time as service hours in previous years it will be grandfathered in as acceptable.
-Moving forward, travel time may be noted in the volunteer reporting system and will be used as an aggregated data point to demonstrate Master Gardener commitment in reports, but will not be an acceptable means toward accruing volunteer hours.
+Travel to and from volunteer activities is not counted toward volunteer service or continuing education hours.
+Travel time may be noted in the volunteer reporting system and will be used as an aggregated data point to demonstrate Master Gardener commitment in reports, but will not be an acceptable means toward accruing volunteer hours.